-The inverter has the AFCI alarm automatic clearance mechanism.
-If an alarm is triggered for less than five times within 24 hours, the inverter automatically clears the alarm.
-If the alarm is triggered for five times or more within 24 hours, the inverter locks for protection.
-You need to manually clear the alarm on the inverter so that it can work properly.
+The SUN2000 has the AFCI alarm automatic clearance mechanism.
+If an alarm is triggered for less than five times within 24 hours, the SUN2000 automatically clears the alarm.
+If the alarm is triggered for more than five times within 24 hours, the SUN2000 locks for protection.
+You need to manually clear the alarm on the SUN2000 so that it can work properly.